madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 15. [Load Balancing](#load-balancing)

 ### CAP Theorem
+**Components of CAP Theorem**

+The CAP theorem revolves around three key properties of distributed systems: Consistency, Availability, and Partition Tolerance.

+**a.
+Consistency**
+- **Strong Consistency**: All nodes see the same data at the same time.
+Any read returns the most recent write.
+Essential for applications needing accurate, up-to-date data (e.g., financial transactions).
+- **Eventual Consistency**: Nodes may have different data temporarily but will converge to the same state.
+Suitable for applications tolerating short-term inconsistencies (e.g., social media updates).

+**b.
+Availability**
+- **High Availability**: The system responds to every request without significant delays, even during failures.
+Achieved by replicating data across nodes, ensuring continued operation despite individual node failures.

+**c.
+Partition Tolerance**
+- **Network Partitioning**: Occurs when communication between nodes is interrupted.
+Caused by hardware failures, network congestion, etc.
+- **Handling Partition Failures**: Systems remain operational despite partitions, using data replication, fallback mechanisms, and recovery processes.
+Trade-offs are necessary as the system cannot guarantee all three CAP properties simultaneously.

 **CAP Theorem Overview**

-- **Consistency (C):** Every read receives the most recent write or an error.
+- **Consistency (C):** Every read receives the most recent write or an error.All nodes see the same data at the same time.
-- **Availability (A):** Every request receives a non-error response, without guaranteeing it contains the most recent write.
+- **Availability (A):** Every request receives a non-error response, without guaranteeing it contains the most recent write,The system responds to every request
 - **Partition Tolerance (P):** The system continues to operate despite network partitions.

 **Examples in Practice**